 - 2 Tablespoons flour

 - 4 cloves garlic minced

 - 2 Tablespoons Worcestershire sauce

 - 1 quart beef stock

-- On the stove top, preheat a large soup pot or dutch oven over medium heat and add oil.
-Season the roast on all sides with salt and pepper, then coat it in flour.
+- On the stove top, preheat a large soup pot or Dutch oven over medium high heat and add oil.
+Season the roast generously on all sides with the salt and pepper, then coat it with flour.
+Use your hands for this!
 This forms a nice crust on the roast when you sear it and thickens the sauce as it cooks.

-- Add beef to the hot pot, letting it sear on one side to a dark brown color, do not move it around in the pot.
-While the beef is browning, chop all vegetables (and apple).
-When browned, flip the beef with tongs to brown the other side.
-While the second side is browning, add the vegetables to start sautéing around the beef.
+- Add the beef to the hot pot, letting it sear on one side to a dark brown color (about 6 to 7 minutes).
+Don't move the roast around or try to un-stick it from the pot.
+Let it sear!
+This develops the flavor!
+When fully browned, flip the beef with tongs to brown the other side (6 to 7 minutes).
+While the second side is browning, add the vegetables (not the garlic yet) to start sautéing around the beef.

-- Add all other ingredients except the wine and stock.
+- As the second side finishes browning, you can start adding all other ingredients including garlic, except the wine and beef stock.

-- When the second side is browned and vegetables are cooking, deglaze with the wine and mix all ingredients so beef is not stuck to the pot.
-Add the beef stock and stir.
+- When the second side is browned and the vegetables are cooking, deglaze with the wine (add it!).
+Scrape up the flavor from the the bottom of the pot with a wooden spoon so the beef is not stuck to the pot.
+Add the beef stock and stir everything together.

 - Cover and transfer the entire pot to the oven.
 Cook for 7 to 8 hours, stirring and flipping the roast once or twice throughout the day.
 In the final 1 to 2 hours, check the amount of liquid you have in the pot.
 If it's still a lot, remove the cover to allow the sauce to thicken and reduce.
 If the pot is drying out, add a cup of water or beef stock.
 Keep an eye on it in these last 2 hours, ovens can vary!